Tuesday, December 14, 2010

 No: 5 / Family: Lestidae / Genus: Indoestes

-Name: Indolestes birmanus Burmese Reedling* แมลงปอเข็มปีกตั้งพม่า
+Name: Indolestes birmanus Burmese False Spreadwing*

-Habitat: Uplands ponds, ditches
+Habitat: Uplands Ponds, Ditches

 Province(s) sighted: Nakhon Nayok, Loei, Phitsanulok

 A rare and difficult-to-spot damselfly I saw at Phu Kradueng, Loei, this December was Indolestes birmanus.
 I saw just one female the first time I visited last October and just thought it was an immature L. elatus or similar until it was ID'd by Noppadon Makbun.
+Oddly, I have visited Phu Kradueng several times and seen this species but it is always brown.
+Maybe time of year (December)?
+Fortunately, I have since seen a small number of males at Phu Hin Rong Kla NP and Khao Yai National Park over the years around July and they are blue forms.
+Do they change colour depending on the time of year?

-The male
+The Male

 Close up early in the morning